Rank Tracking 101: Using RankActive to Hack SERPs

 To better understand the website’s environment, SEO experts and business owners regularly check the audience’s demographics, what browsers are used by visitors, what traffic sources are the most popular, and so on.
-You’ve got an opportunity to monitor all of it with Google Analytics never leaving the RankActive solution.
+You’ve got an opportunity to monitor all of these with RankActive’s Analytics.

 - Audience analytics.